 We have created different statuses for 1oT SIMs and 1oT eSIMs:

-A SIM reset is like a refresh of the SIM card that you can do via 1oT Terminal.
-It will disconnect any active connection and behave as if the device was restarted, like it's the first time trying to connect to (roaming) networks.
-Once the reset is complete the SIM will initiate a network attach process.
+A SIM reset is a restart of the SIM card that you can do via 1oT Terminal.
+It will disconnect any active connection and then act as if the SIM is trying to connect to (roaming) networks for the first time.
+Once the reset is complete, the SIM will initiate a network attach process.
 It also re-sets the APN at the network level.

 1oT Terminal comes with base services and separate 1oT Terminal Apps as value-added tools.Base services are free of charge (included in your SIM Package Fee), but 1oT Terminal Apps are separately paid services with monthly subscriptions (usually per SIM based).

 All of our 1oT Terminal Apps can be found in the 1oT Terminal with explanations of how they work.
 If you'd like to activate an app, it's as simple as clicking a button, no additional details necessary.